merriekay/Researchers-Guide-to-UncommonVoice/README.md

 So for the example given above, we know the speech sample:
 - came from a female (**F**) with a voice disorder (**D**) and is saying what is found in `si1997.txt`.
 We also know that it is 31 days since she had a Botox injection.

+**For the sake of clarity, I've included a csv file with the decoded information from above.
+It is in this repository as `UncommonVoice_file_descriptions.csv`**

 ## Survey Data
 Part of the data collection process invovled having the speakers answer a few questions.
 The results of these questions can be found in `uncommonvoice_user_data.csv`.
 The questions can be found in the paper (Table 1).